web-audio-components/web-audio-components-spec/wapm-spec.md

 # Web Audio Component Spec

-This document details the properties that an audio component must uphold in order to be compliant with the Web Audio Component service.
+This document defines the requirements that an audio component must meet in order to be compliant with the Web Audio Component service.

 ## Component(1)